How To Live Up A Shady Patio With Artificial Grass In San Diego?

 FAQ’s

-A narrow strip of grass is a small area of lawn, typically no larger than two or three feet wide, that runs alongside an outdoor path or driveway.
-It can be used to create a visual barrier between the garden and the rest of the landscape while also providing a splash of green color.
+A thin strip of grass is a little patch of lawn that runs alongside an outside path or driveway and is often no wider than two or three feet.
+It is possible to use it to make a visual barrier between the garden and the rest of the landscape, while also adding a dash of green color to the overall appearance of the landscape.

 Conclusion